CDCgov/ixa/docs/book/src/topics/properties.md

 > automatically `derive`d, shows a value in a developer-focused way, and is typically used for things like error
 > messages or logs. `Display` shows a value in a user-facing way.
 You write it yourself to produce clean, readable
 > output.
 >
-> In the context of `ixa` properties, a property's "display function" is the function that is used to render a property
+> In the context of Ixa properties, a property's "display function" is the function that is used to render a property
 > for reports.
 We use the type's `Debug` representation by default because it can be automatically `derive`d for most
 > types.
 Properties do not need to implement `Display` even if you supply a custom display function, although it can be
 > useful to do so.